 One year ago, Nepal was devastated by a major earthquake that took over 8,700 lives and caused widespread destruction to 14 of the country’s 75 districts.
 One major and countless smaller aftershocks added to the carnage, casualties and immense trauma that people experienced.
 While on this day we want to honour and remember the lives that were lost, it is also a time to reflect on how to support those that are still picking up the pieces of their former homes, communities and livelihoods.

 In Nepal we help people tackle the root causes of insecurity and build the conditions for sustainable peace.

 We bring together citizens, youth groups, businesses, the police and government to improve public security and access to justice, especially for the poor and marginalised.
 We work with journalists to support a safe, responsible and independent media.
-We work with international institutions to help them deliver aid in a conflict-sensitive way.
+We work with institutions and organisations to help them deliver aid in a conflict-sensitive way.
 We also research the impact that climate change is having on local communities and advocate for ways to mitigate these effects.

 Our work is important because without fair and equal access to security and justice in Nepal, sustainable peace is not possible.